jtagaca/ai_salary_predictor/README.md

 ## About

-Ai Salary Predictor is an AI model that can predict employee salaries based on their years of experience.
+AI Salary Predictor is an AI model that can predict employee salaries based on their years of experience.

 ## Context